dhanson358/Development-Operations/README.md

 This repository was created to be home to some hopefully useful information and code I can share from private repositories or side projects.
 It's a little sparse for now.

 I work for [Lonely Planet](http://www.lonelyplanet.com).
-Some of the things I post here may be used their, but any views or commentary are my own.
+Some of the things I post here may be used there, but any views or commentary are my own.

 Contact me
 ----------